rust-lang/rust/src/doc/guide.md

 The first step to using Rust is to install it!
 There are a number of ways to install Rust, but the easiest is to use the the `rustup` script.
-If you're on Linux or a Mac, All you need to do is this:
+If you're on Linux or a Mac, all you need to do is this (note that you don't need to type in the `$`s, they just indicate the start of each command):

 ```{ignore}
 $ curl -s http://www.rust-lang.org/rustup.sh | sudo sh